8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 Gross income and taxable income aren't the same thing.

 Let's say you work somewhere and earn less than or equal to 12,500 USD in 2021 and you are filing your taxes as a single person.
 Your taxable income is 0 USD because of the standard deduction everyone gets to take.
 Let's say you earned 32,000 USD and you contributed the full amount of 19,500 USD to your 401k, you're taxable income would be at 0 as well.
-Let's say you earned 35,600 USD you maxed out the 401k and maxed out an [.Health Savings Account](HSA) contribution for the year; taxable income of roughly 0.
+Let's say you earned 35,600 USD you maxed out the 401k and maxed out a [.Health Savings Account](HSA) for the year; taxable income of roughly 0.
 (Check out [this calculator](https://www.taxact.com/tools/tax-bracket-calculator).)

 Now, let's say you threw 100 USD of after-tax money into the aforementioned stock then sold it 10 months later for 110 USD.
 The 100 USD wouldn't be taxed, but the 10 USD would count as regular, taxable income.

 Federal long-term capital gains rules have [their own progressive tax](https://www.fool.com/research/capital-gains-tax-rates/).
 If it's less than 40,000 USD or so, you pay 0 percent in tax.
 Similar to the regular tax bracket if you do all the saving ever.

-Basically, looking at it from an ethical social engineering perspective, the federal government is trying to incentivize long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Account, tax-free withdrawals.
-Further, if you're living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
+Basically, looking at it from an ethical social engineering perspective, the federal government is incentivizing long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Account, tax-free withdrawals.
+Further, if you're living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any taxes; the moment you go over that 40,000 USD point though, you pay 15 percent tax on the amount you went over.
 So, also disincentivizing extravagant living.

 Now, let's say you purchased Stock A for 20,000 USD and Stock B for 20,000 USD.
 A year later Stock A is worth 70,000 USD and Stock B is worth 10,000 USD.

 Stock A has a capital gain of 50,000 USD and Stock B has a capital loss of 10,000 USD.
 You sell both and get 80,000 USD.
 Based on Stock A alone, you'd owe 15 percent on 10,000 USD (9,999 USD really, but still).
-However, you should be able to take a tax deduction for the 10,000 USD capital loss from Stock B, which means you would pay 0 tax…depending on the type of account and presuming the initial 40,000 USD investment was done with post-tax money.
+However, you should be able to take a tax deduction for the 10,000 USD capital loss from Stock B, which means you would pay 0 tax…depending on the type of account and presuming the initial 40,000 USD investment was done with after-tax money.

 Now the new 50,000 USD has been taxed and can't be taxed again, because the government can't tax the same dollar twice.
 (There's something called a wash sale rule for you to be able to take the tax deduction for the loss though.
-It's related to how long it was since you last purchased the asset, even with dividends from the asset, when you sold it, and whether or not you purchased the same asset again within a certain period of time.
-In short, don't try to game the system, the house typically wins and its a gamble.)
+Be aware, don’t let the tax-tail wag the investment dog, and, in short, don't try to game the system, like with any gamble, the house usually wins.)

+Anyhoo.

 Some time later you purchase Stock A again for 25,000 USD and Stock C for 25,000 USD.
-A while later Stock A is worth 75,000 USD and Stock C is worth 15,000 USD.
+A while later Stock A is worth 75,000 USD and Stock C is worth 15,000 USD; same change as before.
 You sell both and get 90,000 USD.
+90,000 USD minus the 50,000 USD after-tax money used to buy the stocks, minus the 10,000 USD capital loss, leaves 30,000 USD in potentially taxable income, which falls into the 0 percent tax bracket.

-Reduced by the 50,000 put in and another 10,000 USD for the capital loss, you most likely pay 0 taxes.
-Now you can do the same thing with 45,000 USD to each stock.
-(Again, don't try to play this style of game; it's just messed up and weird and similar outcomes should be possible through easier means when we talk about accumulation and drawdown.
+(Again, don't try to play this style of game.
+Similar outcomes are possible through easier means when we talk about accumulation and drawdown.
 What we're doing here is increasing our cost basis while minimizing the tax implications; letting the tax-tail wag the investment dog.)

-Also, net worth has nothing to do with actual worth as a human.
+Also worth a note: Net worth has nothing to do with actual worth as a human.
 To be more accurate it's just financial net worth.
 If all assets were liquidated and all liabilities were paid off, the difference is financial net worth.
+Some people with high net worth are great humans, others not so much.
+Some people with low net worth are great humans, others not so much.

 ## Accumulation, drawdown, and rebalancing